 Today’s work force is riding a tidal wave of work-life trends as concepts like “mindfulness” and “nap rooms” become main stream.
 Many companies are redefining parental leave (for Dad’s, adopters, or non-birth parents), and volunteer days become the norm.
-The pattern here is making room for what happens in life, but 3 questions linger:
+The pattern here is making room for what happens in life and allowing for work-life balance, but three questions linger:

 “What do our employees really want?”
 (A lot)

 “How much is this going to cost me?
 (Not much)

 “Can employees doing ‘less work’ really get more done?”
 (No, but read on)

 To begin, work-life balance is more than nap pods and personal days off.
 At its core, the notion of work-life balance reflects an employer’s support for their employees well-being and a respect for their life outside of work.
 It goes beyond policies; it really is about culture.
 We all know someone who has taken a job because of the great vacation package only to find they had no time to use it.
 In fact, almost half of Americans do not use all their vacation days!